iyifr/iyi/src/content/blog/Bad Advice.md

 - Tweak the source code, change the design, add features
 - Try to merge what you've changed with the original coder's version, they can approve or deny this request.
 - Do this many times.

+---
+- Build cool projects of your own

 But here's the tl;dr..
 If you're completely new with programming